boblemaire/IoTaWatt/Docs/influxDB.rst

 **organization ID**
     The 16 hex-digit organization identifier obtained from influx.
     Roughly equivalent to a user ID.
+Obtained from observing the URL when browsing InfluxDB GUI ( http://server-name:port/orgs/<16 hex-digits>/... )

 **Authorization token**
     Authorization token produced by influx.
-This is an 88 character base64 string that should be copied and pasted to avoid transcription errors.
+(Data->Tokens->Generate Token-> Read/Write Token for IotaWatt bucket) This is an 88 character base64 string that should be copied and pasted to avoid transcription errors.
 The token is the shared secret that authorizes access to the bucket.